 I’ve been eyeing this brand for a few years and I really like how they go on about their business.
 They have a unique style that separates them from other brands.
 I love that they use different sized models.
 Halla Halla has also done some really interesting blogger collaborations (and I dream of working with them as well).

 Cute pieces that are a bit more casual when it comes to colors.
 Earthy vibes.
 Their swimwear is made with recycled fabrics such as Econyl and RPET.

 Finnish company.
-Products made in Bali, Portugal and China.
+Products made in Bali.